How ConsumerAffairs uses cookies

 Create a moving folder

-Create a folder to help you stay organized throughout the moving process.
-Include receipts, quotes from moving companies or truck rental agencies, contact details and your moving timeline.
+Create a physical folder to help you stay organized throughout the moving process.
+Store receipts, quotes from moving companies or truck rental agencies, contact details and your master moving timeline.

 Research moving companies

-Get recommendations from friends and family for moving companies in your area, or research moving companies online.
-Always read reviews and make sure the company is registered with the state for a local move.
-Long-distance moves should be registered with the Federal Motor Carrier Safety Administration.
-All movers must be licensed and insured.
+Get recommendations from friends and family for moving companies in your area, or research them online.
+Always read recent reviews and make sure the company is registered with the state for a local move.
+Long-distance movers should hold active licenses with the Federal Motor Carrier Safety Administration.
+Any mover you’re considering should carry liability and workers' compensation insurance.

 » GOING FAR?
 8 cheap ways to move across the country